troygoode/node-roll/README.markdown

 console.log(yahtzee.rolled); //yahtzee.rolled will return something like [5, 2, 4, 6, 1] rather than the sum
 ```

-Getting the highest three dice of the set:
+Getting the highest two dice of the set:

 ```javascript
 var roll = require('roll');